-Under the hood is the original 352 cubic inch V8 that produces 220 horsepower.
-This would have cost the original owner a further $148.
-Another $212 was spent on a Cruise-O-Matic automatic transmission.
+Under the hood is the original 390 cubic inch V8 (Z code) that produces 300 horsepower.
+This would have cost the original owner a further $197 over the base six-cylinder.

 Despite its beauty and uniqueness, the Starliner was the slowest seller of the Galaxie lineup in 1961.
 Ford sold 29,669 of them which was less than half the number sold the previous year.
 This was to be the end of the Starliner which became a two-year only model.